2 August, 2025 Dr Ari Ende

 Your dog may be eager to jump in the water or your cat may be itching to chase the mouse pestering the house post surgery….it’s important to keep a close eye on them!

-Make sure to avoid over exercising your pet and try to keep your dog or cat from licking the stitched area.
+Make sure to avoid over-exercising your pet and try to keep your dog or cat from licking the stitched area.
 It’s important to keep the wound clean to prevent sinister infections from growing.

 Complications are not common, however if your pet pulls the sutures out, if you notice any swelling and inflammation around the incision or signs your animal is in pain, be sure to contact your local vet.